 Clearly, the offended neighbors were unaware that America was great then.

-So…there I was, twenty years older, back in the neighborhood, biking those streets again.
+So…there I was in the 80’s, twenty years older, back in the neighborhood, biking those streets again.

 Now though, I was biking alone at night and no one was watching or listening.
 They were self-sequestered in their air-conditioned nests with cable TV.
 The streets were silent.
 I was invisible.
 How cool is that?